Chart Color Schemes

 Reynella has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Infrastructure changes significantly influence an area's performance.
+Changes in local infrastructure significantly affect an area's performance.
 AreaSearch has identified 13 projects that could impact the area.
-Notable projects include Hurtle Grove at Old Reynella, The Green at Woodcroft, Bains Road Reconstruction, and Happy Valley Solar Farm & Water Treatment Plant Complex.
-The following list details those most relevant:.
+Notable ones include Hurtle Grove at Old Reynella, The Green at Woodcroft, Bains Road Reconstruction, and Happy Valley Solar Farm & Water Treatment Plant Complex.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.